Seiganto-ji Temple

 Facts & Figures

 The Tendai Buddhist temple Seiganto-ji (Temple of the Blue Waves) is part of the UNESCO World Heritage Site - Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.
 It is the first out of 33 temples on the famous Saigoku Kannon Pilgrimage route.
 Seiganto-ji is located near the beautiful Nachi Falls and Kumano Nachi Taisha (Nachi Grand Shrine).
 The temple is dedicated to the goddess of mercy (Kannon) and belongs to one of the three centers of the Kumano faith.
-Japan Rail Pass Buy now and Save >
+Japan Rail Pass Since 2004 I have traveled nearly every year to Japan.
+The rail pass made my life easier to discover all those amazing places in my favorite country.

 This sacred place combines Shinto and Buddhist religions.
 Part of Seiganto-ji temple grounds is the famous three-story pagoda.
 The pagoda with a height of 25 meters is located near the main building.
 Another highlight is the Ryuhoden (Treasure Hall) with many historical important items on display.
 Those items like mirrors, statues, Buddhist images, Sutra cylinders, and altar fittings were found close to the Nachi Falls in 1918 when a Sutra mound was excavated.
 Do not miss Nyohodo, also known as the Hall of Lanterns.
 It is one of the highlights of the Seiganto-ji temple grounds.